leonid-krivenko/rocket-nose-cone-model/README.md

 # Parabolic Nose Cone Simulation

-This repository contains a Python-based simulation and visualization of a **parabolic rocket nose cone**, developed as part of the **MITES Semester** engineering design project.
-The model generates two- and three-dimensional representations of a parabolic nose cone using analytical geometry and numerical computation.
+This repository contains a Python-based simulation and visualization of a **parabolic rocket nose cone**, developed as part of a **team project** during the **MITES Semester** program.
+Our team designed and built a water- and gas-pressure powered rocket, and this simulation was used to model the shape of the nose cone before construction.
+We presented the project and flight results at the **MITES Final Symposium**, where each team showcased their design process, challenges, and test outcomes.

+The model generates both two- and three-dimensional representations of a parabolic nose cone using analytical geometry and numerical computation.

 ---